Saturday, August 25, 2001

 About the Song:

-She landed a record deal with Columbia Records which fell through SF but then Arista Records executive Clive Davis saw her perform.
+She graduated from high school as the valedictorian at sixteen.
+She signed a record deal with Columbia Records but never saw an album release with them.
+RC Then Arista Records executive Clive Davis saw her perform and thought she was “about the brightest star to come around in years.”
+RC.
 He kicked off his new company, J Records, with Keys at the forefront.
 He wrote a personal letter to Oprah Winfrey landing Keys a gig on The Oprah Winfrey Show before the album had even come out.
 SF

 The song cleaned up at the Grammys nabbing awards for Song of the Year, Best R&B Song, and Best R&B Vocal Performance.
 She also took home the prizes for Best New Artist and Best R&B Album.
 MTV gave her the award for Best New Artist in a Video.